 115.63 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Standard 115.63 Analysis The following evidence was analyzed in making compliance determinations: Documents: 1.
-Marion CI Pre-Audit Questionnaire Responses 2.
+Richmond CI Pre-Audit Questionnaire Responses 2.
 Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual Harassment Policy, page 17, August 12, 2019 3.
 Reviewed the Correspondence Tracking System (CTS) 4.
 Reviewed 1 case file for notification to another facility 5.
 Reviewed 1 case file for notification received from another facility Interviews: 1.
 Facility Warden 2.
 PREA Compliance Manager Site Review Observations: 1.
 Reviewed investigative reports, and case information 2.
 Reviewed the Correspondence Tracking System (CTS) Findings (By Provision): 115.63 (a-d) Agency policy 3400, Chapter F, page 17 indicates upon receiving an allegation that an offender was sexually abused while confined at another facility, the head of the facility that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged abuse occurred.
 The facility Warden indicated they would personally contact the Warden at the facility where the abuse occurred, and they would expect the other agency to return the same courtesy.
 The Agency policy 3400, Chapter F, page 17 indicates the documented notification will occur within 72 hours and must be documented in the Correspondence Tracking System (CTS).
-Marion CI has reported 1 allegation of sexual abuse to other facilities in the past 12 months.
-However, once the notification is received all information will be forwarded to the facility PREA investigator for an immediate response to begin an investigation.
+Richmond CI has reported 3 allegations of sexual abuse to other facilities in the past 12 months.
+The auditor verified once the notification was received all information was forwarded to the facility PREA investigator for an immediate response to begin an investigation.
 The auditor reviewed the Correspondence Tracking System for clarity and no issues determined.

-Marion CI reported 1 allegation of sexual abuse from another facility in the past 12 months.
+All communication was submitted on the Warden level to the other facilities Warden.
+Richmond CI reported 3 allegations received of sexual abuse from another facility in the past 12 months.
 The auditor reviewed investigative case files and did not determine any concerns regarding this statement.
-The PREA investigator interview confirmed 1 investigation has been conducted due to notification from another facility.
-The Warden interview confirmed notification would be provided within the mandated 72-hour timeframe to the facility head and documented in the Correspondence Tracking System (CTS).
+The PREA investigator interview confirmed 3 investigations have been conducted due to notification from another facility.
+The Warden interview confirmed notification was provided within the mandated 72-hour timeframe to the facility head and documented in the Correspondence Tracking System (CTS).
 The Warden advised all notifications are received by the facility PREA Compliance Manager and the Warden.
-The victim would be seen by medical immediately and the PREA investigator would be notified to begin the investigation immediately.
-The PREA Compliance Manager advised the Offender would be sent to medical, offered medical and mental health referrals, offered rape crisis counseling, retaliation monitoring, Psychology services, and a review would be conducted for 90 days.
+The victim was seen by medical immediately and the PREA investigator was notified to begin the investigation immediately.
+The PREA Compliance Manager advised the offender would be sent to medical, offered medical and mental health referrals, offered rape crisis counseling, retaliation monitoring, Psychology services, and a review would be conducted for 90 days.
 All this information is then forwarded to the facility where the allegation occurred.
 The reports reviewed by the auditor did not require a forensic examination and the investigations were completed.